2022BlockchainTechnologies/BeerKeg/README.md

 ### Functions
 The beer keg instance supports the following 3 functions to interact with:

-getKegBalance(): With this function you can check how many liters of beer are currently in the beer keg
+`getKegBalance()`: With this function you can check how many liters of beer are currently still in the beer keg

-purchase(unit liters): With this function you can purchase the specified liters of beers.
+`purchase(Large/Small)Beer(unit liters)`: With this function you can purchase the specified liters of beers.
 You can get one small beer for  0.3 ether and a large beer for 0.5 ether!
 So you pay 0.1 ether per 0.1 liter of beer.

-(hint: the function should look like this if you want to purchase a small beer: instance.purchaseSmallBeer(<liters of beer to purchase>, {from: '<your-metamaskAccount-public-address>', value: web3.utils.toWei('<liters of beer to purchase * 0.3>','ether')}) )
+`(Tip: the function should look like this if you want to purchase a small beer: instance.purchaseSmallBeer(<liters of beer to purchase>, {from: '<your-metamaskAccount-public-address>', value: web3.utils.toWei('<liters of beer to purchase * 0.3>','ether')}))`

-(hint: the function should look like this if you want to purchase a large beer: instance.purchaseLargeBeer(<liters of beer to purchase>, {from: '<your-metamaskAccount-public-address>', value: web3.utils.toWei('<liters of beer to purchase * 0.5>','ether')}) )
+`(Tip: the function should look like this if you want to purchase a large beer: instance.purchaseLargeBeer(<liters of beer to purchase>, {from: '<your-metamaskAccount-public-address>', value: web3.utils.toWei('<liters of beer to purchase * 0.5>','ether')}))`

 Make sure the liters of beer is not as a string but a value and the liters of beer * 0,5 is in a string!

-beerKegBalance(<your-metamaksAccount-public-address>): With this function you can check how many liters of beer you currently own
+`beerKegBalance(<your-metamaksAccount-public-address>)`: With this function you can check how many liters of beer you currently own

 ## Developers
 **Sem Sodermans & Dominic Kühne**